-Our bodies are fantastic things and it's difficult to say exactly what the effects of specific drugs of treatment can have on it.
+Our bodies are fantastic things and it's difficult to say exactly what the effects of specific drugs or treatment can have on them.
 We know that different people can have the same treatment and experience different side effects and also the severity of those effects will vary.

 With chemotherapy treatment in particular, what we do know is that this has the ability to affect the DNA you have.
 It can damage some of the parts that we look at in order to provide you with results.
 In this case, we recommend that you allow 6 months from the date of your last treatment to take your DNA sample.